twelfthgear/Fun-Projects/RandomPotionDescriptionV3.3/READ_ME.txt

     Just click Download Python 3.7.X and install accordingly.

 3.)
 Once/if you have python installed, double
-    clicking the program file to run it.
+    clicking the program file should  run it in the python shell.

 4.)
 Once you have done the previous steps, you can sit back, follow
     the prompt, and enjoy the automation.